Yashraj-sunilyadav/devstyle/README.md

 from the DevStyle extension settings.

+---

-### 🌍 Live Websites
+## 🌍 Live Websites

-If DevStyle doesn't work on a live website, check its site-access permission.
+If DevStyle doesn't work on a live website, check the extension's site-access permission.

 1. Open: